yevheniiamonashko/TrackManager/doc/Documentation.md

 **Reading data:**

-The data reading classes, `CSVReader` and `LambdaReader`, are designed to read CSV files.
+The data reading classes, `reader.CSVReader` and `reader.LambdaReader`, are designed to read CSV files.

 These class implementations were part of the Software Development Principles (SDP) course, covering the concept of a generic CSV reader.
 The code was copied from last year's SDP exercises.

-- **CSVReader**: This class reads CSV files line-by-line, splitting each line into columns based on a specified delimiter.
+- **reader.CSVReader**: This class reads CSV files line-by-line, splitting each line into columns based on a specified delimiter.
 It supports skipping headers if needed and provides a method to close the resources safely.

-- **LambdaReader**: Extending `CSVReader`, `LambdaReader` uses a `Creator` interface to transform each line into a specific object type `T`.
+- **reader.LambdaReader**: Extending `reader.CSVReader`, `reader.LambdaReader` uses a `reader.Creator` interface to transform each line into a specific object type `T`.
 This allows dynamic object creation from CSV data, making it highly reusable and adaptable for different data types.

 These classes are used for loading station and track data into the `TrackManager` data structures.